letsencrypt/website/content/en/jobs.md

 Please submit resumes to: [careers@letsencrypt.org](mailto:careers@letsencrypt.org)

-# Head of Technical Operations
+# Head of Site Reliabilty Engineering

 ## What You Will Do